 - How do I submit a project for review?

 The Mississippi SHPO is currently accepting project submissions digitally.
-Projects should be submitted to firstname.lastname@example.org.
-Final printed copies of reports may be submitted to Review & Compliance, MDAH Historic Preservation, P. O. Box 571, 100 South State Street, Jackson Mississippi 39205.
+Projects should be submitted using the assessment portal.
+You may create an account if you frequently submit requests, or you may submit as a guest.
+You will receive a code that allows you to check the status of your request.
+Final printed copies of reports, survey forms, and other materials required to be submitted in hard copy may be mailed to Review & Compliance, MDAH Historic Preservation, P. O. Box 571, 100 South State Street, Jackson, MS, 39205.

 - How long does a review take?

 By law, the Mississippi SHPO is allowed 30 days for review.
 Most reviews are completed in one to three weeks.
 Projects are date stamped and reviewed in the order that they arrive.
 If the information provided to MDAH is incomplete, or if additional information is required to complete our review, the 30-day clock is stopped, and the SHPO has another 30 days for the next phase of the review.

 - What is the outcome of a structural review?

 After reviewing the photos and scope of work, the SHPO will determine the following:

 - The National Register eligibility of the building or structure

 - If found to be eligible, the effect of the project on the building or structure.
 If the structure is found to be not eligible for the National Register, the project may proceed without further review.
 If the structure is found to be eligible, any work performed on the structure must meet the Secretary of the Interior’s Standards for Rehabilitation.
 Demolition is always an adverse effect on an eligible structure, and SHPO staff will work with you concerning the best way to proceed.